jmelcr/jmelcr.github.io/_posts/2020-01-16-Electronic-continuum-correction.md

 in which a system of polarizable particles is represented with an equivalent system of particles with fixed charges including the effects of electronic polarization *implicitly* in a mean-field way.
-It is sometimes incorrectly percieved as being represented with a *non-polarizable* system, but the opposite is true - it only takes the same form as classical non-polarizable force fields.
+It is often incorrectly percieved as a *non-polarizable* system again, but the opposite is true - it only takes the same form as classical non-polarizable force fields with the effects of the electronic polarization implicitly included in the modified electrostatic interactions.
 The relation between the *original* and the *new* set of charges is almost trivial - mere linear scaling with a certain factor smaller than one provides the effect.
 That is also the reason why ECC is often referred as [the *charge-scaling* approach](https://pubs.acs.org/doi/10.1021/acs.jpclett.9b02652).
-However, that is only a practical realization of embedding all atoms into a dielectric continuum with a high-frequency dielectric constant of the electrons (hint: scaling charges with the inverse square root of the dielectric constant provides the same effect).
-It is important to note that the value of the high frequency dielectric constant
+For ECC, it is important to note that the value of the high frequency dielectric constant
 is around 2 for almost any biologically relevant environment.
 This means that even interfaces like biological membranes do not contain discontinuities of the electronic continuum.